pschaus/LINFO1121/source/part6/ex1.rst

     que tout les algorithmes trouvent toujours une solution optimale à partir de n'importe quelle solution partielle i.e. ils sont greedy.

-Exercice 6.1.8
+Exercise 6.1.8
 """"""""""""""

-Soit :math:`G(V,E)` un graphe non dirigé avec poids sur lequel a été calculé un minimum spanning tree.
+Let :math:`G(V,E)` be an undirected graph with weight on which a minimum spanning tree has been computed.
-L'edge :math:`e \in E` de poids :math:`w` ne fait pas partie de ce MST.
+The edge :math:`e \in E` of weight :math:`w` is not part of this MST.
-Pouvez-vous recalculer un MST qui inclurait :math:`e` en adaptant le MST de départ?
-Décrivez votre algorithme (code).
+Can you recompute an MST that would include :math:`e` by adapting the original MST?
+Describe your algorithm (code).
-Quelle en est la complexité?
-Hint: DFS sur le MST de départ.
+What is the time complexity?
+Hint: DFS on the original MST.

 .. answer::